Statement published 8 July 2026

 Live sport has the power to bring people across the country together, promoting a sense of national identity, engagement and pride among people of different backgrounds, circumstances and interests.
 The listed events regime, which has for decades played an important role in creating these shared cultural moments, aims to ensure certain sporting events of national interest – such as the Olympic Games and the men’s and women’s football World Cups – are widely available to audiences in the UK for free.
 The events themselves are designated by the Secretary of State for Culture, Media and Sport.

 The Media Act makes significant changes to the listed events regime.
 Instead of being restricted to traditional broadcast channels, the updated regime will include any services which can be used to show live coverage of listed events to UK audiences – including Public Service Broadcasters’ (PSBs) on-demand players, global media platforms and other internet-based streaming services.
-The Media Act also changes the categories in which services are split, so that one category broadly includes only services provided by PSBs.
+The Media Act also changes the categories into which services are split, so that one category broadly includes only services provided by PSBs which are accessible for free.
 All other services are in the other category.

-- A consultation on our proposal to remove the conditions relating to listed events included in broadcast licences.
-We invite responses by 5pm on Monday 2 March 2026.
+- Published a statement setting out our decision to remove the conditions relating to listed events from television broadcast licences.

 Annexes